nhsconnect/gpconnect/pages/support/support_run_website_locally.md

 bundle exec jekyll serve
 ```

-By default pages are served from http://localhost:4005/
+By default, pages are served from http://localhost:4005/

-You will likely hit two further problems.
+You will likely hit two further problems:

 1) Fix warnings related to SSL certificate checking (by configuring the SSL_CERT_FILE env variable)